 Curcuminoids are the main phytochemicals that give turmeric its impressive and wide-ranging health benefits.
 Amazingly, over 9,000 medical and clinical research studies have evaluated turmeric and curcumin and yielded a wealth of positive information.

-There are three main phytochemicals in the curcuminoid family that are responsible for turmeric's health benefits: diferuloylmethane (or curcumin, the primary curcuminoid responsible for turmeric’s vibrant yellowish color), demethoxycurcumin, and bisdemethoxycurcumin.
-In addition to these three chemicals, turmerone is a potent volatile oil found in the root.
+There are three main phytochemicals in the curcuminoid family that are responsible for turmeric's health benefits: curcumin (diferuloylmethane), the main curcuminoid responsible for turmeric’s vibrant yellowish color, demethoxycurcumin (also called desmethoxycurcumin), and bisdemethoxycurcumin.
+Turmerone is a potent and health-promoting volatile oil found in the root.

 8 Health Benefits of Turmeric

 Turmeric contains an abundance of antioxidants that support cellular health.
 But what does that mean for you?
 Here are some of the most well-researched benefits of turmeric and the curcuminoids that it contains.

 - Eases Aches and Discomfort

 - Encourages Normal Lipid Levels

 - Supports the Stomach Lining

 Could turmeric be a potential new option for stabilizing mood?
 A fascinating study reported promising results with turmeric for supporting a balanced mood.
 One group received curcumin daily, while the other received a placebo.

 After eight weeks, the mood and anxiety score tests completed by all of the participants showed significant symptom improvements compared to placebo.